Masih-Daei/online-shop/README.md

-mini online-shop with django and pyhton
+mini online-shop with django and python